AddisonYT04/AYTGo/README.md

 ### Platforms
 AYTGo currently only supports **Android**, I am working on a Linux and Windows version for those who are using Windows Phone or Ubuntu Touch.
 Never heard of a Linux Phone?
 Watch this!
-<iframe width="1285" height="480" src="https://www.youtube.com/embed/GSudn0qB6u0" title="Are Linux Smartphones about to KILL Android?" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+https://www.youtube.com/embed/GSudn0qB6u0" title="Are Linux Smartphones about to KILL Android?"

 &

-<iframe width="1285" height="480" src="https://www.youtube.com/embed/dk1nwrA0yJE" title="The Linux Phone" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+https://www.youtube.com/embed/dk1nwrA0yJE" title="The Linux Phone"

 ### API's
 AYTGo uses